 Badger was an opponent of the death penalty, but he said he didn’t like the idea of overturning the decisions of two juries.
 He agreed to delay the hanging, however, until the executive council could meet in January of 1836.

 Not knowing of the delay, a crowd of thousands came to Hopkinton, N.H., on December 23rd expecting to witness an execution.
 When they learned of the delay, they went wild.
 Members of the crowd first tried to pressure the jailer into handing Abraham over to them.
 When he refused, they hanged Abraham in effigy from a limb in front of the Perkins Hotel.

 When January 6 arrived, there would be no second delay.
 The executive council had declined to intervene and Abraham Prescott was hanged in front of a large crowd.
 He had feared, he said, that his body would be given over to a college for medical research since he was poor and had no money to arrange for a burial.
-Townspeople ponied up the necessary funds, however, and Abraham was buried in Rumney, N.H.
+Townspeople ponied up the necessary funds, however, and buried Abraham in Rumney, N.H.

 Abraham Prescott never denied killing Sally Cochran.
 His motives, however, were unclear.
 The best explanation that could be found was that he mistakenly assumed if he killed the Cochrans he would own their farm.